Selling My Home to My Child: What Are My Options?

 Leaving your home to your child in your will is probably the simplest way to transfer ownership.
 But, it comes with some disadvantages.

 In addition, if you have other children, they may contest the will if they feel they’re being treated unfairly.
-This could end up costing your estate a lot of money in legal fees.
+This could cost your estate a lot of money in legal fees.
 Finally, the probate process can be lengthy and expensive.

-If you decide to leave your home to your child in your will, be sure to consult with an attorney to draft the document correctly and avoid any potential problems down the road.
+If you decide to leave your home to your child in your will, consult with an attorney to draft the document correctly and avoid any potential problems down the road.

 Other Important Factors to Keep in Mind